scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

 [info] ch.epfl.scala:scalafix-interfaces:0.9.26 -> Valid
 ```
 Valid libraries are libraries than can be kept as they are.
 Those libraries are either already in the correct
-version, because they are published in scala 3.0.0-RC1, or they are Java libraries.
+version, because they are published in Scala 3.0.0-RC1, or they are Java libraries.

 ### The new build after migrate-libs
 We use sbt `1.5.0-RC1` and we removed the macro library `"com.softwaremill.scalamacrodebug:macros"` from the libraryDependencies.